 Turn an ordinary trail walk into an extraordinary, magical hunt.
 What makes it magic?
 Kids notice unusual objects that you have secretly planted ahead of time.
 Better yet, these objects act as clues to help kids solve a mystery.
 What mystery, you ask?
 It’s up to you.
-We like to say that forest fairies were up to something, but no one knows what it was, and we have to look for clues and figure it out.
-What were our fairies up to, you ask?
-Baking magic fairy treats for our explorers to find and enjoy!
+We like to say that forest fairies or creature friends were up to something, but no one knows what it was, and we have to look for clues and figure it out.
+What were our forest friends up to, you ask?
+Baking magic nature treats for our explorers to find and enjoy!

 Note: We must share that we owe this idea to John Blaney, a brilliant man who trains people big and small to learn in forest schools in England and beyond.

 By communication, we mean the ability to listen, understand, speak, read and write and more.
 In order to communicate effectively, kids must learn to understand what they want to get across, then decide on how to convey their messages, working to coordinate the mind and body to do so.
 They also need to learn to anticipate how the message will be received by another person(s).
 This is rather elegant and requires a symphony of physical, cognitive and social capabilities.
 The more children can practice, the better!

 Why does it matter?

 On a very practical level, kids need to be able to express questions and ideas in order to learn.
 Kids who communicate effectively can test ideas, seek help and let their formal and informal teachers in the world know what they understand and where they need support.
 Kids will also need strong and nuanced communication skills in order to work well in peer groups and manage relationships with authority figures, critical parts of life in classrooms and beyond.
 Later in life, they will need these skills to form close relationships, advocate for themselves within communities and be effective in the workplace.